 Tips for getting started

-- An app like G: Request a Quote can help you gather customer quote requests from your store and convert that quote into a real order.
+- An app like SA Request a Quote can help you gather customer quote requests from your store and convert them into real orders.

 15. Donations

 Many charities use Shopify as the merchandise arm of their organization, selling branded goods, with profits supporting the cause.
-But charities and non-profits can also use an online store to “sell” one-time and recurring donations.
+Charities and non-profits can also use their online store to “sell” one-time and recurring donations.

 An Act of Dog is a registered charity that sells pet paintings, with proceeds supporting various animal rescue organizations.
 The company also lets customers donate directly to causes through the same website.